khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-components.md

 ### Using Auto Layout

 Components with [Auto Layout](https://help.figma.com/article/453-auto-layout) dynamically resize based on the content within.
 This works well for components that need to maintain padding and spacing.
 A button is a good candidate for auto layout, because it can resize horizontally based on label length, and whether or not icons are included.
 Complex responsive-like components, like a modal, can be created with auto layout.

+### Naming properties

+Use the following guidelines and principles when naming properties.
+Consistent naming will make components easier to maintain and use.

+* Capitalize first character of key, and values are all lowercase.
+For example, “State: rest, hover, focus, active”.
+* Properties should be as abstract as possible to indicate intent over style.
+For example, “Color: muted, enhanced” instead of “Color: light gray, blue”.
+* Mark ‘default’ properties by adding `(default)` after the property name.
+* Binary options should be presented as a question.
+For example, “Collapsed?: true, false”
+* For binary, the positive is always first.
+For example, “Icon: true, false”.
+* For size or weight, list least to greatest.
+For example, “Size: default, sm, md, lg” or “Weight: light, regular, bold”.

+<todo issue="https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1040">Define what ‘default’ means for components<todo>

+Where applicable, use the following property names and value ordering:

+* Size: xs, sm, md, lg, xl
+* Font: sans-serif, monospace
+* Font weight: light, regular, bold
+* Binary: true, false
+* State: rest, hover, focus, active, disabled
+* Position: top, right, bottom, left
+* Save state: pristine, saving, dirty
+* Collapsed?: true, false
+* Read only?: true, false
+* Selected?: true, false
+* Checked?: true, indeterminate, false
+* Sticky?: true, false